The following academic courses will be offered to seventh through eighth grades.

 Coding & Robotics

-In this beginner/intermediate course to coding and robotics, students will interact using Scratch, Java Script, Arduino C, and Python coding logic.
-Block-based coding will build and strengthen their understanding of sequencing, conditionals, variables, and more, while gradually transitioning them to text-based coding.
+ISA is proud to offer an Beginner-Intermediate Level course to coding using Scratch, Java Script, and Python coding logic.
+Text-based coding will build and strengthen their understanding of sequencing, conditionals, variables, and more, while increasing their confidence in these languages using Ozaria Coding Platform and Code Combat

 Students will engage in at-home coding practice with homework and suggested projects creating, refining, and engaging with apps.
-While learning the logic of coding, students will apply these skills to robotic engines and electronic components.
+While learning the logic of coding, students will apply these skills to robotic engines and electronic components throughout the year.

 Spanish 1 (Special Interest)